 Officers of this department recently met with representatives of the New Zealand Nurses' Association. members of the NZNA midwives special interest section, and representatives of the Department of Education.
-Recommendations regarding the preparation of midwives have been approved by the Minister of Health, and a joint press statement from the Ministers of Health, Education and Womens Affairs will shortly be released.
+Recommendations regarding the preparation of midwives have been approved by the Minister of Health, and Womens Affairs will shortly be released.